innovate-invent/innovate-invent.github.io/_projects/informatictools.md

 This project outline is going to be very difficult to not seem ranty as it addresses a number of my daily professional pains.
 The exciting part of data science is that it is still very new and much like the wild west.
 The horrible part of data science is that it is very new and much like the wild west.
 Sometimes I wonder if Polio would be better than dealing with some issues I have to address on a daily basis.
-To get you up to speed, understand that there are three main aspects to working with data:
+To get you up to speed, understand that there are four main aspects to working with data:

 ### The data (duh)

 is problematic because there are a million different formats, with varying levels of structure, and loosely follow some poorly if not ad hoc defined schemas.
 This means that if you want to run a program on a piece of data, you have to interconvert it between different variants of the same format.
 This often turns into manually editing the file.
 Many of the formats are text based and encode data as text, this gives rise to many free-form variants, including using different text cases (upper vs lower) and value identifiers that are synonyms of each other.

 Other than the data document itself there are storage requirements that have to be met.
 Data security is vital if you are ever working with human data, with legal implications if you mess up.
 This means that moving data from one compute